-- After-school activities will be canceled.
-This includes — but is not limited to — sports, tutoring, field trips, Parent University activities, Local School Council meetings, and other community activities.
+- After school activities will be canceled.
+This includes — but is not limited to — team practices and competitions, tutoring, field trips, Parent University activities, and other community activities.

 - To ensure the safety and well-being of our students, CPS administrative office staff will be assigned to schools as needed.

-- Chicago Public Libraries will be also open, along with a limited number of parks, Safe Haven sites, and other community partner sites.
-Alternative sites are listed in the site locator tool at the bottom of the page.
+- Chicago Public Libraries and Chicago Parks will also be open, along with Safe Haven sites and other community partner sites.
+A full list of alternative sites are listed in the site locator tool at the bottom of the page.
 More sites will be added as additional locations are identified.